LIVE ANALYSIS May 28, 2026

 Test writes separately from reads.
 A 403 on GET does not mean PUT is blocked too.
 This is the most common authorization bypass pattern in REST APIs and it has been for years.

 Beta features in production images are still attack surface.
 If a security feature can be enabled through the standard admin UI on a stable release, it needs to provide the guarantees it advertises.
 Otherwise it should not be there.
+The mitigation advice (“do not enable it”) is valid but assumes administrators know about the limitations before enabling the feature, not after discovering them through an incident.

 Affected Versions

 All versions of Dependency-Track from 4.0.0 through 4.14.x with Portfolio ACL enabled.
-Confirmed on 4.14.2.
+Both findings confirmed on 4.14.2.
 Unpatched as of May 2026.
+The maintainers recommend upgrading to v5.0 when it becomes generally available.

 christbowel.com · github.com/christbowel